We want as many people as possible to be able to use this website. For example, that means you should be able to:

 How we tested this website

 Regular tests will be carried out by Bletchley and Fenny Stratford Neighbourhood Plan group members and our website provider, Aubergine 262.
+The site was last tested on April 4th, 2022.

 What we’re doing to improve accessibility